liyanone/wordpress-test/README.md

           sudo chown -R webapp:webapp /var/www/html/wp-content

     It will put a post-deploy script on the instance and pull the files after the wordpress application deployed.
 If this script is ran before deployment, the pulled content will be override by deployment package, which not contain the wp-content files.

+    Make sure the instance profile has correct permission to run aws cli in this scripts.